Iliad: Influence on classical Greek warfare

 While the Homeric poems (particularly, the Iliad) were not necessarily revered scripture of the ancient Greeks, they were most certainly seen as guides that were important to the intellectual understanding of any educated Greek citizen.
 This is evidenced by the fact that in the late 5th century BC, "it was the sign of a man of standing to be able to recite the Iliad and Odyssey by heart."
-Moreover, it can be argued that the warfare shown in the Iliad, and the way in which it was depicted, had a profound and very traceable effect on Greek warfare in general.
+Moreover, it can be argued that the warfare shown in the Iliad, and the way it is depicted, had a profound and very traceable effect on Greek warfare in general.
 In particular, the effect of epic literature can be broken down into three categories: tactics, ideology, and the mindset of commanders.
 In order to discern these effects, it is necessary to take a look at a few examples from each of these categories.

 Much of the detailed fighting in the Iliad is done by the heroes in an orderly, one-on-one fashion.
-Much like the Odyssey, there is even a set ritual which must be observed in each of these conflicts.
+Much like the Odyssey, there is even a set ritual that must be observed in each of these conflicts.
 For example, a major hero may encounter a lesser hero from the opposing side, in which case the minor hero is introduced, threats may be exchanged, and then the minor hero is slain.
 The victor often strips the body of its armor and military accoutrements.
 Here is an example of this ritual and this type of one-on-one combat in the Iliad:

-The biggest issue in reconciling the connection between the epic fighting of the Iliad and later Greek warfare is the phalanx, or hoplite, warfare seen in Greek history well after Homer's Iliad.
+The most important question in reconciling the connection between the epic fighting of the Iliad and later Greek warfare concerns the phalanx, or hoplite, warfare seen in Greek history well after Homer's Iliad.
 While there are discussions of soldiers arrayed in semblances of the phalanx throughout the Iliad, the focus of the poem on the heroic fighting, as mentioned above, would seem to contradict the tactics of the phalanx.
 However, the phalanx did have its heroic aspects.
-The masculine one-on-one fighting of epic is manifested in phalanx fighting on the emphasis of holding one's position in formation.
+The masculine one-on-one fighting of the epic is manifested in phalanx fighting with the emphasis on holding one's position in formation.
 This replaces the singular heroic competition found in the Iliad.